semaphoreci/docs/docs/docs/using-semaphore/tests.md

 <summary>Elixir example</summary>
 <div>

-To generate JUnit reports to your Elixir project, follow these steps:
+To generate JUnit reports for your Elixir project, follow these steps:

 1. Add [junit-formatter](https://github.com/victorolinasc/junit-formatter) to your `mix.exs`